yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/discoverable-service-that-registers-with-the-discovery-proxy.md

     }
     ```

-### <a name="to-host-the-service"></a>Ana bilgisayar hizmeti
+### <a name="to-host-the-service"></a>Hizmeti barındırmak için

-1. Projeyi oluşturduğunuzda oluşturulan Program.cs dosyasını açın.
+1. Projeyi oluştururken oluşturulan Program.cs dosyasını açın.

-2. Aşağıdaki using deyimlerini.
+2. Aşağıdaki using deyimlerini ekleyin.

     ```csharp
     using System;